Abubakar Tafawa Balewa: Prime Minister of Nigeria

-Balewa retained the post as Prime Minister of Nigeria when Nigeria gained independence in 1960 and was reelected in 1964.
+Balewa retained the post of Prime Minister of Nigeria when Nigeria gained independence in 1960 and was reelected in 1964.

 He announced independence in a motion to Parliament on 18 January 1959:

 That this House authorizes the Government of the Federation of Nigeria to request Her Majesty's Government in the United Kingdom as soon as practicable to introduce a legislation in the Parliament of the United Kingdom providing for the establishment of the Federation of Nigeria on October 1, 1960 as an Independent Sovereign State, and to request Her Majesty's Government in the United Kingdom at the appropriate time to support with the other Member Governments of the Commonwealth, Nigeria's desire to become a member of the Commonwealth.

 This is a great day for Nigeria.
 It marks the beginning of the last stage of our march toward independence and all of us who are here today should be thankful to Almighty God who has given us the opportunity to witness the events of this most memorable time.